ab2dul/Quantium-Data-Anaytics/README.md

 # Quantium-Data-Anaytics
-his is program consists of 3 tasks
+This program consists of 3 tasks.
 All these code files were my personal submissions for this program.
 Except the data files which were assigned by Quantium.

 Task 1 - Data preparation and Customer Analytics Conduct analysis on your client's transaction dataset and identify customer purchasing behaviours to generate insights and provide commercial recommendations.